 The Utah Farm & Home Safety Program offers safety programs to county Farm Bureaus, any farmer or rancher, civic and charitable organizations, schools and churches.
-The services of our Vice President of Farm Safety will help create a safer workplace and prevent worker injuries.
+The services of our Vice President of Farm Safety, A. J. Ferguson, will help create a safer workplace and prevent worker injuries.

 Thanks to Utah Labor Commission for supporting this important program through the Workplace Safety Grant.
 Their support helps make this program available to all Utah farmers and ranchers for little to no cost.

 The National Safety Council reports the number of fatalities reaching close to 650 and severe disabling injuries surpassing 70,000.

 (Injury Facts--2009 edition) It is clear an agricultural safety program is essential to aid in bring awareness and programs specifically designed to meet the needs of Utah farmers and ranchers, their families and employees.
 There is a strong call to continue educating farmers and ranchers about the necessity of having and maintaining proper insurance coverage for the benefit of their employees.

 Providing and Meeting the Needs